stacs-srg/valipop/docs/usage/configuration/config-reference.md

 </dt>

 <dd markdown="1">
 The start date of the initialisation phase, where an initial population is generated and simulated until `t0`.
-The duration between `t0` and `tS` must be greater than or equal to the greatest age specified in the ordered birth rates distribution.
+The period between `tS` and `t0` must be at least 150 years to allow enough time for the preliminary population to settle.

 At `tS` an initial population is first spawned, of which its size is based on [`set_up_br`](#set_up_br) and [`set_up_dr`](#set_up_dr), and the duration from [`t0`](#t0).
 The population is then simulated reguraly until [`t0`](#t0).